 500 Days Of Film Reviews Horror, Creep 2, Starring Karan Soni And Mark Duplass

-Sara (Karan Soni) is a documentary filmmaker whose web show, Encounters, aims to look at the stories behind the strange world of online personal ads.
+Sara (Desiree Akhavan) is a documentary filmmaker whose web show, Encounters, aims to look at the stories behind the strange world of online personal ads.
 However, fearing failure and desperate for views, she finds she finds herself in the remote house of self-professed serial killer, Aaron (Mark Duplass).

 Aaron is having a hard time.
 Ever since turning 40, he has lost his inspiration and he has no joy in his life.
 His solution is to make a documentary in the hope that, together, he and Sara will make magic.

 I have to admit that I began watching 2014’s Creep with a heavy heart.
 By then I had had more than enough of found footage movies.
 However, here was a horror premise with a difference - a story with an actual, understandable reason for the constant filming.

 Spirits lifted, I thoroughly enjoyed Patrick Brice’s film.
 Shot on an impressively low budget, Creep is gripping, tense and uncomfortable.
 The film also features a superbly disturbing (and, yes, creepy) performance from co-writer, Mark Duplass.

 Was I left craving a sequel?
 Well, not exactly.
 However, Creep 2 (which also uses a ‘video footage’ device) is just as unsettling and entertaining as the original and I am glad that it exists.
 After all, Duplass’s character (here called Aaron) is too good a horror creation for just one film.

 This brings me to a key point.
 Is Creep 2 a horror film?
 Well, it certainly isn’t afraid to get nasty.
 In addition, it enjoys playing with horror movie clichés (including more than a few jump scares).
 However, Creep 2 is not a frightening film - this is not your typical horror fare.